 Homes in the midwest are known to shift and settle due to the terrain being dry clay soil.
 This then mixes with high levels of rainfall and improper drainage systems.
 Foundation problems are common in the Louisville, KY region but so is misinformation about whether or not a foundation inspection is warranted.
 If there are cracks in the drywall, this does not necessarily mean there are issues with the house’s foundation.

 The first thing to do if you suspect foundation issues is to look around at your interior walls to take note of any cracks in the drywall.
-Small cracks are fine and tend to happen right after the house is built due to natural settling.
-However, if you see cracks that are diagonal or zig zag in pattern running up the wall or if the crack is at a junction between the wall and ceiling, this can be cause for concern.
+Small cracks are fine and tend to indicate signs of foundation settlement.
+However, if you see cracks that are diagonal or zig-zag in pattern running up the wall or if the crack is at a junction between the wall and ceiling, this can be cause for concern.
 Be sure to also check for any cracks on the foundation interior in the basement.

 Foundation issues can eventually cause uneven floors due to constantly sinking and settling that occurs making your foundation no longer level.
 If you believe that your Louisville home has uneven floors caused by the foundation, a simple trick is to take a level and set it on the floor to determine if it is in fact not level.
 Try this in each room to determine if there is a problem.
 Homeowners also encounter bouncing floors, which means that there is rotten wood or another dire issue.
 Your floors should NOT feel like a trampoline.

 If your windows seem “stuck” when you attempt to close them, your foundation could actually be the culprit.
 When the foundation settles or sinks, it can cause structural changes in the home causing windows and doors to not close or open quite like they used to.
 Take note of any windows or doors in your home that will no longer shut into their frame or are frequently requiring a forceful push in order to shut them.